Jill Tokuda

 Jill Naomi Tokuda (born March 3, 1976) is an American politician and business owner serving as the U.S. representative for Hawaii's 2nd congressional district since 2023.

-Tokuda is one of three Japanese Americans who currently serve in the House of Representatives.
-A member of the Democratic Party, she previously represented the 24th district in the Hawaiʻi Senate from 2006 to 2018.
+As of 2026, Tokuda is one of four Japanese Americans who serve in the House of Representatives.
+A member of the Democratic Party, she previously represented the 24th district in the Hawaii Senate from 2006 to 2018.

 Background and education

 Tokuda was born and raised in Kāneʻohe, Hawaiʻi.
 She went to local public schools, attending Kāneʻohe Elementary School and Governor Samuel Wilder King Intermediate School before graduating from James B. Castle High School.
 She is a fourth-generation Japanese American with Okinawan heritage.

 Tokuda earned her BA in international relations with a minor in Japanese studies from George Washington University.
 While at GW, she was active in the College Democrats.
 She was a first generation college student.

 During the 2000 presidential election, Tokuda was listed as the Hawaii state co-chair of GoreNet.
 GoreNet was a young-Americans-focused group that supported the Al Gore 2000 presidential campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.